-PRIN CIPLE 7.
-PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT 7.8.4 For substances not covered herein, European Community standards are used as reference limit values for discharges Criterion 7.9 Efficiency of fossil fuel use and the use renewal energy is optismised.
-7.9.1 development : Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new s are designed to minimise GHG emission 7.10.1 Law 88-651 of 7th July 1988 relating to the protection of public health and the environment against effects of toxic and nuclear industrial waste and harmful substances; Law 96-766 of 3rd October 1996 relating to the Environment Code; Law 98-755 of 23rd December 1998 relating to the Ivorian Water Code; Law 95-553 of 17th July 1995 relating to the Ivorian Mining Code Law 2005-521 of 27th October 2005 entitling the President of the Republic to authorize the State of Cote d'Ivoire to accede to the Kyoto Protocol relating to the United Nations Framework Convention on Climate Change, adopted on 11th December 1997 in Kyoto.
-At the regulatory level, key implementing regulations include: Decree 66-422 of 15th September 1966 establishing the procedures and classification of forests zones; Law 70-489 of 3rd August 1970 on the Petroleum Code (amended on 31 May 1996) Decree 93-31 of 24th January 1973, establishing the National Environment Commission; 7.10.2 7.10.3 Decree 2012-1049 of 24 October 2012 on the establishment, organization and operation of the National Commission on the Reduction of Greenhouse Gas Emissions from Deforestation and Forest Degradation;
+PF RINCIPLE 7.
+PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT i.e. at the final discharge, in flow and cumulative concentrations Substances listed in Annex I.a Substances listed in Annex I. b Substances listed in Annex I. c.
+1 Substances listed in Annex I. c.
+2 7.8.4 For substances not covered herein, European Community standards are used as reference limit values for discharges Criterion 7 7.9: Efficiency of fossil fuel use and the use renewal energy is optismised.
+7.9.1 new devel opments are designed to minimise GHG emission Law 88-651 of 7th July 1988 relating to the protection of public health and the environment against effects of toxic and nuclear industrial waste and harmful substances; Law 96-766 of 3rd October 1996 relating to the Environment Code; Law 98-755 of 23rd December 1998 relating to the Ivorian Water Code; Law 95-553 of 17th July 1995 relating to the Ivorian Mining Code Law 2005-521 of 27th October 2005 entitling the President of the Republic to authorize the State of Cote d'Ivoire to accede to the Kyoto Protocol relating to the United Nations Framework Convention on Climate Change, adopted on 11th December 1997 in Kyoto.
+At the regulatory level, key implementing regulations include: Decree 66-422 of 15th September 1966 establishing the procedures and classification of forests zones; Law 70-489 of 3rd August 1970 on the Petroleum Code (amended on 31 May 1996) - Decree 93-31 of 24th January 1973, establishing the National Environment Commission;

-PRII NCIPLE 7.
-PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT Decree 2017-125 of 22 February 2017 on air quality Chapter 1 : General Provisions Chapitre 2 : Maximum limit values for ambient air quality parameters Art5.
-Subject to the general provisions specific to certain activities, the gaseous effluents from classified installations must comply with the following limit values according to the maximum authorised hourly flow Criterion 7.1 1 : Fire is not used for preparing land and is prevented in the managed area.
-7.11.1 7.11.2 7.11.3 Decree 2012-988 of 10th October 2012 on the creation, powers, organisation and functioning of the Risk Reduction and Disaster Management Platform Decree 98-43 of 28th January 1998 on facilities classified for environmental protection STANDARD ENVIRONMENTAL REQUIREMENTS APPLICABLE TO FACILITIES CLASSIFIED FOR ENVIRONMENTAL PROTECTION (Annex to the Authorisation Order) CHAPTER THREE: TECHNICAL PROVISIONS RELATING TO AIR POLLUTION 3.2.
-Open burning Open burning is strictly prohibited 2: Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High (HCS) forest.
+PRIM NCIPLE 7.
+PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT 7.10.3 Decree 2012-1049 of 24 October 2012 on the establishment, organization and operation of the National Commission on the Reduction of Greenhouse Gas Emissions from Deforestation and Forest Degradation; Decree 2017-125 of 22 February 2017 on air quality Chapter 1 : General Provisions Chapitre 2 : Maximum limit values for ambient air quality parameters Art5.
+Subject to the general provisions specific to certain activities, the gaseous effluents from classified installations must comply with the following limit values according to the maximum authorised hourly flow Criterion 7.1 1: Fire is not used for preparing land and is prevented in the managed area.
+7.11.1 7.11.2 7.11.3 Decree 2012-988 of 10th October 2012 on the creation, powers, organisation and functioning of the Risk Reduction and Disaster Management Platform Decree 98-43 of 28th January 1998 on facilities classified for environmental protection STANDARD ENVIRONMENTAL REQUIREMENTS APPLICABLE TO FACILITIES CLASSIFIED FOR ENVIRONMENTAL PROTECTION (Annex to the Authorisation Order) CHAPTER THREE : TECHNICAL PROVISIONS RELATING TO AIR POLLUTION 3.2.
+Open burning Open burning is strictly prohibited 2: Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values gh Carbon Stock (HCS) forest.
 HCVs and HCS forests in the managed area are identified and protected or enhanced.
-7.12.1 - Law 65-255 of 4th August 1965 relating to the protection of wildlife and hunting practices; Law 65-425 of 20 th December 1965 relating to the Forestry Code, as amended by Law 66-37 of 7th March 1966 relating to the Financial Management Act 1966, Article 14 of the Fiscal Annex; Act 2014-427 of 14th July 2014 relating to the Ivorian Forest Code
+7.12.1 Law 65-255 of 4th August 1965 relating to the protection of wildlife and hunting practices; Law 65-425 of 20th December 1965 relating to the Forestry Code, as amended by Law 66-37 of 7th March 1966 relating to the Financial Management Act 1966, Article 14 of the Fiscal Annex; Act 2014-427 of 14th July 2014 relating to the Ivorian Forest Code